Public Involvement Program/CSS

 IDOT designated this study as a Context Sensitive Solutions (CSS) project and will continue to follow the CSS process for subsequent corridor studies.
-CSS is a collaborative approach that involves all stakeholders to develop a facility that fits into its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
+CSS is a collaborative approach that involves all stakeholders to develop a project that fits into its surroundings and preserves scenic, aesthetic, historic, and environmental resources while maintaining safety and mobility.
 The purpose of CSS is to gather and consider input on the project from all interested stakeholders.
 Public involvement is a key component of CSS and is strongly encouraged during this study.
 IDOT will proactively seek stakeholder input and partnerships early and often as it develops solutions for this study area.

 A stakeholder is anyone who could be affected by the project and has a stake in its outcome.
 Stakeholders are identified as all residents of the study area, users of the facility, and those interested parties who can directly affect the outcome of a planning process.A Stakeholder Involvement Plan (SIP) has been prepared for this project and the SIP will be used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process for this project.

 The CAG was comprised of local elected officials from each of the eight communities in the Study Area and the Chairmen or representatives from Cook and DuPage counties.
 The responsibility of the CAG was to review study information presented and provide input to help guide the development and evaluation of solutions in this corridor.

 View a larger version of the Project Working Group Structure [pdf / 110 kb]

 Various meetings were held throughout the project development process providing input opportunities for all stakeholders and included: